 Non-persistent pollutants are degradable and may be broken down into simple, non-polluting components like carbon dioxide and nitrogen by chemical processes or natural microbes.
 Examples of non-persistent pollutants include organic waste.

-Persistent chemicals are those that are resistant to breakdown in the environment.
-Degradation half-lives of six months or longer have substantial consequences for the behavior of chemicals in the environment
+Degradation half-lives of six months or longer have substantial consequences for the behavior of chemicals in the environment.

 Related Questions and Answers